grammyjs/website/site/docs/plugins/conversations.md

 ### How You Can Use It

 In practice, you never really need to call `await conversation.skip()` at all.
-Instead, you can just use things like `await conversation.waitFor(userId)`, which will take care of the details for you.
+Instead, you can just use things like `await conversation.waitFrom(userId)`, which will take care of the details for you.
 This allows you to chat with a single user only in a group chat.

 For instance, let's implement the captcha example from up here again, but this time with parallel conversations.